brown-ccv/honeycomb-docs/docs/quick_start.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Note: _When this command is run, additional installations may be automatically added by Homebrew based on your machine's configurations.
+_When this command is run, additional installations may be automatically added by Homebrew based on your machine's configurations.
 Homebrew will prompt you to `Press RETURN to continue or any other key to abort`.
 Please continue with these installations by pressing `Return`_

 ##### Running Brewfile